Tap Dancing With Button Gloves

 For a moment all was quiet as the group studied their images.
 I had planned on taking turns, so each could ask their question to the group.
 But suddenly the group was discussing with each other, sharing and remembering with those seated nearby.
 My questions weren't needed.
-Whether the photos showed castles or huts, mansions or teepees, they all seemed to be reminded of a place they saw or a home they remembered.
+Whether the photos showed castles or huts, mansions or teepees, everyone seemed to be reminded of a place they saw, or a home they remembered.
 I wish I could have heard all the conversations that went on at once.

 Sharing and Comparing

 We only had a short time to share as a group, before the clock reminded that it was time for lunch.
 We sadly didn't get a chance to share about our idea of the perfect dream house.

 I packed up my stuff, which as usual, was more than we needed.
 I headed to the car with their voices an stories filling my head.

 What Did I Learn?
 After 8 months away, I learned that I still love being a part of these groups.
 My little detour with cancer could have given me an excuse to stop planning these crazy themes and toting my loads.
 But I was glad to be back!
 It was great to see my Quilt Buddies, again!